 The Associate Director of Communications and Policy Engagement will ensure that communications, events, and policy engagement efforts across the center align with core organizational goals.
 Strong collaborative skills are key; success in this position will require forming deep working partnerships with CEGA staff, affiliated faculty, grantees, LMIC partners and policy-makers, and consultants.
 The Associate Director of Communications and Policy Engagement will oversee a small team, including an Events and Communications Associate, consultants, and interns.

 Note on location: We are headquartered at the University of California, Berkeley.
-This position requires regular in-person presence and is expected to work under a hybrid remote/on-site model.
-Return to on-site work is expected in Fall 2021.
+This position requires regular in-person presence and is expected to work under a hybrid remote/on-site model from the SF Bay Area.